Two qualities dads should look for in boys who want to date our daughters

 Does a young man love the light?

-This is a characteristic that is easy for us dads check up on.
+This is a characteristic that is easy for us dads to check up on.
 It’s as simple as asking his parents if they know where he is on Friday and Saturday nights.
 Does he think it’s no big deal to tell his parents where he will be?
 Or does he want to keep what he’s up to a mystery?
 Does he have a problem with having his parents around when friends come over?
 Or has he introduced all his friends to them?
-When he goes out to other friends’ houses does his group pick homes where parents are home?
+When he goes out to other friends’ houses does his group pick spots where parents are home?
 Or do they want their privacy?

-Many young men in our congregations are planning or attending events that take place late at night and far away from parental or any other type of supervision.
+Many young men in our congregations are planning or attending events that take place late at night and far away from parental, or any other type of, supervision.
 They may not have a specific intent to get drunk or do other foolishness, but by fleeing from the light they’ve created the opportunity.
 A teen who tells his parents that it is none of their business where he is going is a boy who loves the dark.